 ICOS Netherlands is financially supported by the Ministry of Education, Culture and Science (OCW) and The Netherlands Organisation for Scientific Research (NWO).
-The ICOS Netherlands infrastructure is primarily funded through the new large-scale Netherlands 'Ruisdael' observatory, supplemented by matching funding from the host institutes.
+The ICOS Netherlands infrastructure is primarily funded through the large-scale Netherlands 'Ruisdael' observatory and the EU ATMO-ACCESS project 2021-2025, supplemented by matching funding from the host institutes.
 This observatory includes the three ICOS stations, other infrastructure linked to ACTRIS, other observation stations in the city of Rotterdam in addition to several mobile flux and concentration observation units (both terrestrial and airborne).
 The funding will provide the material and technical support for the network until about 2028.